avivasolutionsnl/Pensum-runner/README.md

 ```

 ## Usage
-The most important API entrypoint is `runWorkload`.
-This method allows you to run a workload.
+The most important API entrypoint is `runWorkload`, this method allows you to run a workload.

+A workload is basically a state machine which models the behavior of a website visitor.
+It starts at the `initial` state and terminates at the `abandon` state.
+When a state is entered it performs the defined `action` and (if any defined) an `event` from the given `events`.
+It transitions to the next state by inspecting the `targets`.
+It decides on what `target` and `event` to choose based on the given probabilities.

 For example:
 ```